solidfire/solidfire-cli/README.md

     sfcli --mvip 10.117.60.15 --login admin --password admin --name "Example" Connection Push

-To use a connection you've stored, use -n or --name or -c or -connectionIndex Find by name:
+To use a connection you've stored, use -n or --name or -c or -connectionIndex or leave it to default to connection 0

-    sfcli -n Example Account List

-  Find by index:

-    sfcli -c 0 Account List
+    sfcli -n Example Account List # by name sfcli -c 0 Account List # by index sfcli Account List # use connection 0

-  Use index 0 if no connection is provided, but at least one is stored.

-    sfcli Account List

 To remove a given connection, use the Connection Remove command.
-  Remove by name:

     sfcli Connection Remove -n Example

-  Remove by index:

     sfcli Connection Remove -i -1 # Removes the newly pushed connection. sfcli Connection Remove -i 0 # Removes the oldest pushed connection. sfcli Connection Remove -i 1 # Removes the second oldest connection.